jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

 **1.Due diligence on your Chinese partner before the deal**

-Before doing business in China, it is important to check the registered information and qualification of the counter party.
+Before doing business in China, it is important to check the registered information and qualification of the counterparty.
 You cannot judge your potential partners only by their introductions, website, business card, even this potential partner might also be introduced by your broker.

 In order to confirm whether or not you are dealing with a reliable partner, you need to require your Chinese partner to provide you with the scanned copy of its business license or its company name in Chinese.
 You can check the information of the company through the government database “National Enterprise Credit Information Publicity System” (国家企业信用信息公示系统).
 There are also a lot of APPs, such as Qichacha (企查查), Qixinbao (启信宝), through which you can investigate the corporate credit information.